back

 luckily, in the context of browsers, i believe web components actually solve this.

-you can make DOM attribute APIs to stateful abstractions, and use them just like all the other html elements.
+you can make clean APIs to stateful abstractions, and use them just like all the other html elements.

 they do not muddy your “diamond perfect single layered manx”, and you don't need a build system.